spiffe/spiffe/standards/SPIFFE_Broker_API.md

   a dot (e.g., `myresource.example` in the `com` group vs. `myresource` in the `example.com` group), which the `<plural>.<group>` shorthand cannot disambiguate.
-- It does not contain uppercase letters, fitting naturally into URIs.

 Note that SPIFFE does not specify how runtimes should attest workloads referenced by a `KubernetesObjectReference`, but this design facilitates implementations that